erazortt/DoViBaker/README.md

 AVSCube("pq2sdr_normalizedInput.cube")
 z_ConvertFormat(pixel_type="YUV420P8",colorspace_op="rgb:709:2020:full=>709:709:709:limited",chromaloc_op="center=>left")
 ```
+Just like in the HLG example above, the parameter `lumaScale` was not given to `DoViTonemap`, which means that the brightness factor of `1.0` was used.
+This will very rarely be the right choice.
+In contrast to HLG conversions, this setting is much more relevant.
+More often than not it will need to be above `2.0` or even higher.

 # DoViCubes
 This plugin provides LUT processing capabilites based on the frame property `_dovi_dynamic_max_content_light_level` set by either [DoViBaker](#dovibaker) or [DoViStatsFileReader](#dovistatsfilereader).
 Different LUTs are applied based adjustable thresholds.
 This is done by providing a collection of LUTs and limits of validity measured in nits of max-content-light-level.
 (The LUT processing implentation is based on: https://github.com/sekrit-twc/timecube).